owaisishtiaqsiddiqui/Qubit-by-Qubit-Capstone-Project/README.md

 This Python script implements the BB84 Quantum Key Distribution (QKD) protocol using the Cirq library.
 The BB84 protocol is a quantum cryptography protocol developed by Charles Bennett and Gilles Brassard in 1984 for secure communication.

+Dependencies
+The script requires the following Python libraries:

+cirq==0.8.2
+matplotlib==3.2.1
+numpy==1.18.2
+cirq-web==0.1.0

+## Manual Installation:
+**Requirements**

+- Python 3.6 or higher
+- Cirq library
+- Matplotlib library

+You can install these dependencies using pip:

+pip install -r requirements.txt

 ## Features

 - Simulates the BB84 protocol with a variable number of qubits.
 - Calculates the Quantum Bit Error Rate (QBER) for each simulation.
 - Plots the QBER as a function of the number of qubits.

-## Requirements

-- Python 3.6 or higher
-- Cirq library
-- Matplotlib library

 ## Usage